 Bottom Watering

 Bottom watering involves placing the plant pot in a shallow basin or sink filled with water.
 The soil absorbs water through the drainage holes via capillary action.
 This technique encourages deep root growth and prevents overwatering, as the plant only takes what it needs.
 Once the top of the soil feels moist, you remove the plant, let it drain, and return it to its spot—no tray required.
+Important: this method requires no permanent drip tray, but you will need a temporary basin, sink, or removable tub to hold the water during the process.

 Humidity Trays